Last updated on January 26th, 2023 at 01:06 pm

 Level Altitude uphill: 1,800 meters (5,905 feet) in

 Salento is known as the most touristic place in the whole coffee zone of Colombia.
-From there there are many offers for various hikes and climbs.
+From there there are many offers for various hikes and climbs, including the spectacular Tolima Volcano, one of the highest and most active volcanoes in the country.
 There are several providers, whereby the mountain guides are mostly freelance and work for different companies.

 However, one should be careful to choose providers with small group sizes.
 There should also be a technical briefing where the material is checked.

-Missing material can usually be organized at short notice, unless you have shoe size 46 or larger.
+You can usually organize missing material at short notice, unless you have shoe size 46 or larger.

 On the first day we leave very early with a transport from Salento to the Cocora Valley.
 From there, the first stage to the mountain hut starts on foot.
 Depending on the month and the weather, the route can be very muddy.
 However, the path is easy and requires no technical skills.
 Even so, you cover a few meters of altitude on the first day.
 You should therefore reduce the weight to a minimum.